-- Cook the bacon in a large pan until crispy and set aside.
+- Meanwhile, cook the bacon in a large pan until crispy and set aside.

-- Season the chicken with the cajun seasoning, and cook in the pan until golden brown on both sides and cooked through, about 3-5 minutes per side, before setting aside and draining off all but 1 tablespoon of the bacon grease.
+- Season the chicken with the cajun seasoning, and cook in the bacon grease in the pan until golden brown on both sides and cooked through, about 3-5 minutes per side, before setting aside and draining off all but 1 tablespoon of the bacon grease.

 - Mix the egg, cheese, cajun seasoning, pepper, salt and parsley in a bowl.

 - Drain the cooked pasta reserving some of the water.